HTTPArchive/almanac.httparchive.org/src/content/en/2022/css.md

 ### Direction

-The number of pages using the direction property to set CSS either on the <body> or <html> element remained unchanged from 2021, with 11% of pages setting it on <html> and 3% on <body>.
-[It's recommended to use HTML](https://www.google.com/url?q=https://www.w3.org/International/questions/qa-html-dir&sa=D&source=docs&ust=1662570607226770&usg=AOvVaw0JqkyVnnoPjDKva82sSksV), rather than CSS to set direction, so a lower number here matches that best practice.
+The number of pages using the direction property to set CSS either on the <body> or <html> element remained unchanged from 2021, with 11% of pages setting it on <html> and 3% on <body>. <a hreflang="en" href="https://www.w3.org/International/questions/qa-html-dir">It's recommended to use HTML</a>, rather than CSS to set direction, so a lower number here matches that best practice.

 ## Logical and physical properties